Java Full-Stack Index Q1/2023: Front-End Mobile

 - Don’t build two separate applications with Apple’s and Google’s first-party frameworks.
 Use a cross-platform framework instead.

-- If you start a new project or do migrate and have not used React, then start with Flutter first and use React Native otherwise.
+- If you start a new project or migrate and have not used React, then begin with Flutter first and use React Native otherwise.

 Table Of Contents